-To achieve these goals and assure that patients are adherent to their medications, RIDOH operates a universal directly-observed-therapy (DOT) program for all people diagnosed with active TB disease in Rhode Island.
-This program includes regular visits to patients' homes (or internet-based video submissions) to ensure ingestion of TB medication.
-These visits continue for the entire duration of patients' care, which can last up to nine months.
+To achieve these goals and assure that patients are adherent to their medications, RIDOH has a policy of universal directly-observed-therapy (DOT) through RIDOH staff visits to patients' homes or internet-based video submission for the duration of treatment.
 Over the last 10 years, the DOT program has had an average medication administration success rate of 98%.